coinslab/StatPruneNet/README.md

-# PruningNeuralNets
+# StatPruneNet
-Development and Evaluation of Neural Net Pruning Algorithms Using Python 3.11.6
+Development and Evaluation of Neural Net Sensitivity-Based Pruning Algorithms Using Statistical Inference

+# Installation
+Install the dependencies this repo depends on:
+- torch
+- torchvision